clearhaus/gateway-api-docs/source/index.md

 Please notice that there is no major version number change, so we stay backwards compatible until the deprecations take effect.
-Expect the deprecations to happen within a month or so; it will be announced separately.
+Expect the deprecations to happen within two months or so; it will be announced separately.

 ### CLP and UGX exponent changes